So here's the conversation...

 Monday, October 15 at 3:00 p.m.

-Hunger Games Book
+The Hunger Games Book Trivia Contest:

-Trivia Contest:
+The Hunger Games Book Trivia Contest:

 Test your knowledge of the book and win prizes!